IPCC-AR7-WG1/.github/profile/README.md

 - Each repository must follow the standardized structure provided in the repository template for final data and figures. <https://github.com/IPCC-AR7-WG1/ar7-wg1-fgd-ch99-fig_template>

-All Repositories names in this organisation must follow the naming conventions defined in [Name your repository](#name-your-repository).
+All repositories in this organization must follow the naming conventions in [Name your repository](#name-your-repository).

 ## Name your repository